Terms of Reference

 • To offer trainees the opportunity to undertake community-facing and integrated placements to enable them to experience the full patient care pathway.

-• To offer trainees the opportunity to undertake an academic programme/placement.
+• To offer trainees the opportunity to undertake a Specialised Foundation Programme/placement.

 • To co-ordinate recruitment to local foundation programmes and ensure that fair and transparent systems are in place for the allocation of doctors to programmes.